getify/You-Dont-Know-JS/scope-closures/ch7.md

 Because of how terse the syntax for `=>` arrow functions is, it's easy to forget that they still create a scope (as asserted in "Arrow Functions" in Chapter 3).
 The `student => student.id == studentID` arrow function is creating another scope bubble inside the `greetStudent(..)` function scope.

-Building on our colored buckets/bubbles metaphor from Chapter 2, if we were creating a colored diagram for this code, there's a fourth scope at this innermost nesting level, so we'd need a fourth color; perhaps we'd pick ORANGE(4) for that scope.
+Building on our colored buckets/bubbles metaphor from Chapter 2, if we were creating a colored diagram for this code, there's a fourth scope at this innermost nesting level, so we'd need a fourth color; perhaps we'd pick ORANGE(4) for that scope:

 ```js
 var student = students.find(